The School for Champions is an educational website that shows you how to achieve your dreams.

 Radiation

-Radiation is when warm or hot matter emits electromagnetic radiation--especially infrared--that is then absorbed by an object at a distance.
+Radiation is when warm or hot matter emits electromagnetic radiation—especially infrared—that is then absorbed by an object at a distance.
 The absorption heats the second object.

 Units of heat

 The amount of heat or thermal energy transferred from one object to another can be measured in joules, which is the unit of energy.
 But more often, you see heat measured in calories.
-A calorie (cal) is the amount of heat required to raise the temperature of 1 gram of of water by 1° C.
+A calorie (cal) is the amount of energy required to raise the temperature of 1 gram of of water by 1° C.

 The relationship between joules and calories is: 1 cal = 4.186 J.